Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

 </article>
 <article>
   <a href="/blog/enneagram/enneagram-type-6"><b>Type 6- The Loyalist:</b></a>
   <p>"I have mixed feelings about Elon.
-On one hand, his advancements in technology could provide security for the future.
-On the other hand, he's unpredictable, and that makes me nervous about what he'll do next."</p>
+On one hand, his technological advancements could provide future security.
+On the other hand, he's unpredictable, making me nervous about what he'll do next."</p>
 </article>
 <article>
   <a href="/blog/enneagram/enneagram-type-7"><b>Type 7- The Enthusiast:</b></a>